<img height="1" width="1" src="https://www.facebook.com/tr?id=558159424791449&amp;ev=PageView &amp;noscript=1">

 Ooakleaf hydrangea

-Choosing low maintenance plants can go a long way in adding interest to your landscape without adding a lot of extra work.
+Choosing low-maintenance plants can go a long way in adding interest to your landscape without adding a lot of extra work.
 We’ve rounded up a list of some of the plants that we like to use in landscapes, which will not need a tremendous amount of upkeep.

 7. Liriope